dgra-cam/dgra-website/content/docs/lore/names.md

 great-great-grandson of Charles Darwin.
 Randal was born in Cambridge, and authored a book about the relationship between Darwin and his daughter Annie.

+Sedgwick Crescent

+: The Reverend [Adam Sedgwick] (1785-1873) was a British geologist and Anglican priest, one of the founders of modern geology.
+He guided Charles Darwin in his study of geology, but later opposed to Darwin's theory of evolution.
+The Sedgwick Museum in Cambridge also bears his name.

 Shrewsbury Road

 : [Shrewsbury] is a town in Shropshire, and the birth town to Charles Darwin.